NotePlan/plugins/jgclark.EventHelpers/README.md

     removeTimeBlocksWhenProcessed: true,  // whether to remove time block after making an event from it
     eventsHeading: "### Events today",  // optional heading to put before list of today's events
     calendarSet: [],  // optional list of calendar names to filter by when showing list of events.
 If empty, no filtering will be done.
-    addMatchingEvents: {  // match events with string on left, and then the string on the right is the template for how to insert this event (see README for details)
+    addMatchingEvents: {  // match events with string on left, and then the string on the right is the format for how to insert this event (see README for details)
       "meeting": "### *|TITLE|* (*|START|*)\n*|NOTES|*",
       "webinar": "### *|TITLE|* (*|START|*) *|URL|*",
       "holiday": "*|TITLE|* *|NOTES|*",